How to Conduct a Successful Virtual Interview on Indeed

 4. Adjust your lighting.
 Experiment with lighting by adding a lamp, turning on more lights or opening the curtains, making sure the light source is in front of you so the candidate can clearly see your entire face.

-We’ve also compiled 1000s of interview questions for over 500 job titles to help you get to know a potential employee.
+Want even more interview questions?
+We’ve also compiled 1000s of interview questions for over 500 job titles in our Employer Resource Library to help you get to know candidates better.

 Video interview FAQs